-- Great Lakes Restoration Conference Opening Today in Sandusky, Ohio
+- Coalition Postpones Great Lakes Restoration Conference Due to Strike

 Great Lakes restoration is good for the environment and the economy.
-A study out of the University of Michigan funded by the Michigan Sea Grant showed that more than 1.5 million jobs are connected to the Great Lakes, generating $62 billion in wages each year.
+A study from the University of Michigan funded by the Michigan Sea Grant showed that more than 1.5 million jobs are connected to the Great Lakes, generating $62 billion in wages each year.
 In 2007, economists at the Brookings Institution concluded that Great Lakes restoration investments produced at least a 2-to-1 return on investment, while a study from 2011 showed that one restoration project in Michigan generated a 6-to-1 return on investment.

 The Great Lakes are the backbone of the one of the world’s largest regional economies.
 For example,

-- Great Lakes businesses and individuals account for about 28 percent of U.S. gross domestic product, according to the Bureau of Economic Analysis;
+- Great Lakes state businesses and individuals account for about 28 percent of U.S. gross domestic product, according to the Bureau of Economic Analysis;

-- the Lakes attract more than 1.5 million anglers annually, who are the foundation of a $7 billion sport and recreational fishery that supports 58,291 jobs, according to the American Sportfishing Association; and
+- the lakes attract more than 1.5 million anglers annually, who are the foundation of a $7 billion sport and recreational fishery that supports 58,291 jobs, according to the American Sportfishing Association; and

 - a study done by the Great Lakes Commission found there are 4.3 million registered boats in the eight-state region.
 Spending on boating and boating activities generated $16 billion in 2003, directly supporting 107,000 jobs.